 | Robot arm reaching | 20000 | 00:19 |

-For all the aforementioned control tasks, we train neural network policies that achieve success rates greater than 96%.
-The following videos show trained neural network policies controlling each dynamical system in simulation.
+For all the aforementioned control tasks, we train neural network policies that achieve success rates greater than 97%.
+Moreover, the inference time of our policies is 97 to 6278 times faster than that of the Fatrop [1] trajectory optimization solver, suggesting that GCImOpt policies could rival or surpass the control frequency of MPC controllers.
 We refer to the full paper for detailed quantitative evaluations.

 panda-gym library [3] for the